Dulwich College: 1882: Separation from Alleyn's School; the college's 'Golden Age'

 Despite its excellent reputation, the college was the focus of pressure by the Charity Commissioners and other parties (including the Board of Governors and the outlying parishes named in Edward Alleyn's will) to reorganise it and divert much of its endowment to other schemes.
 The Master, Canon Carver, resisted these pressures for many years, finally winning an appeal in 1876 at the highest possible level (the Privy Council) where Lord Selborne ruled in his favour.
 In 1882, the Charity Commissioners finally issued a scheme that Canon Carver found acceptable.
 This passed into law by Act of Parliament and resulted in the Upper and Lower schools being officially split into separate institutions.

 The Upper School became Dulwich College (officially for the first time) and the Lower became Alleyn's School.
 Both schools remained within the College of God's Gift charitable foundation (along with James Allen's Girls' School, St Olave's and St Saviour's Grammar School, and the three Central Foundation schools in Finsbury and Bishopsgate).

 Two Boards of Governors came into being.
-Both Dulwich College and Alleyn's School were to be managed by the college Governors who also administered the Chapel and Picture Gallery.
+Both Dulwich College and Alleyn's School were to be managed by the college Governors, who also administered the Chapel and Picture Gallery.
 The Estates and Almshouses were placed in the hands of the Estates Governors.
 The foundation and the college are still governed under the same arrangement.
 The Archbishop of Canterbury's position as Visitor was also changed to that of Honorary Visitor of Alleyn's College of God's Gift, his powers being vested in the Charity Commissioners.
 Dulwich College's income is derived from the contributions by the Estates Governors, among whom the College Governors are well represented (having eight of the twenty five places) Canon Carver retired at this point, being the first headmaster to be both appointed and retired by Act of Parliament.

-Canon Carver was said to have given the college a body, but Arthur Herman Gilkes (Master from 1885–1914) to have given it a soul, with his noble ideals of scholarship and public service.
+Canon Carver was said to have given the college a body, but Arthur Herman Gilkes (Master from 1885 to 1914) to have given it a soul, with his noble ideals of scholarship and public service.
 He founded the College Mission in a poverty-stricken part of Camberwell.

 London County Council scholars were admitted to Dulwich College from 1903.
-The college was saved from bankruptcy by the "Dulwich College Experiment" or "Gilkes Experiment", the work of A. H .Gilkes's son Christopher Gilkes (Master from 1941–1953), the forerunner of the state "Assisted Places Scheme", by which the majority of boys selected to attend the college had their fees paid by local councils.
-This resulted in an academic "Renaissance" of the college which came to a climax from the late 1950s when the college was at the forefront of the schools winning awards on entry to Oxford and Cambridge.
+The college was saved from bankruptcy by the "Dulwich College Experiment" or "Gilkes Experiment", the work of A. H. Gilkes's son Christopher Gilkes (Master from 1941 to 1953), the forerunner of the state "Assisted Places Scheme", by which the majority of boys selected to attend the college had their fees paid by local councils.
+This resulted in an academic "renaissance" of the college, which came to a climax from the late 1950s when the college was at the forefront of the schools winning awards on entry to Oxford and Cambridge.